FredericGariepy/LighthouseLabs/PKM/W5/D1/Risk Management/Plan.md

 ## Executive Summary
 This plan is for DE to: identify, assess, and manage the risks it faces, while taking into account the company's limited resources and competitive market environment.
-This plan will can ensure DE is prepared to respond to the risks it faces and maintain its reputation for reliable and high-quality service.
+This plan will can ensure DE is prepared to respond to the risks it faces and maintain its reputation for reliable and high-quality service. \
+The plan takes inspiration from the NIST RMF.

 ## 1. Purpose, Scope, and Users, Reference Documents:
 __Users__: IT professionals, supply chain experts, and Risk Management specialists. \